Zeebrow/rootless-docker-flask/README.md

 then you can `curl localhost:5000/myconfig` to see how various Python modules behave in a container.

-Theoretically, you've got the Python interpreter at your disposal here, and you can't really fuck anything up because you're in a container.
+Theoretically, you've got the Python interpreter at your disposal here, along with whatever packages you installed.
+And you can't really f anything up for anyone but yourself, because you're in a rootless container.

 \*Obviously, Terms and Conditions apply.
 See store for details